Pregnancy/Adoption FAQs

 We encourage open adoptions to include any birth family members who are interested in having a relationship with the child and the adoptive family.
 This is something that is worked out between the parties in adoption.

 All of our adoptive families have been approved by this agency to the standards of the State of Michigan (including criminal and child abuse background checks, medical and financial assessments, home assessments, etc).
-In addition, CSSW requires every adoptive family to complete extensive education on open adoption and adoptive parenting.
+In addition, CCWC requires every adoptive family to complete extensive education on open adoption and adoptive parenting.